kaaengine/kaa/docs/reference/input.rst

 .. method:: MouseManager.is_released(mousebutton)

-    Checks if given mouse button is released - mousebutton param must be a :class:`MouseButton` value.
+    Checks if given mouse button is released - mousebutton param must be a :class:`MouseButton` enum value.

     .. code-block:: python